 Biography Commissioner Binkley was elected commissioner in 2012 and currently serves as Vice Mayor for the City of Piperton.
 He also serves on the Board of Zoning Appeals.
 Before being elected as commissioner, Mike served on the Planning Commission for two years.
 He is the owner of Rich-Way Landscape, a family owned landscape company.
 He and his wife Jennie Binkley have two kids, Colton and Michaela Binkley.
 They have been residents of Piperton since 2003.

 Commissioner Davis retired as an Executive with the Internal Revenue Service after 34 years of service.
 His unparalleled leadership skills created success in multiple disciplines including Tax Processing, Tax Administration, Customer Service, HR and Information Systems Technology across seven U.S. cities including Atlanta, GA; Philadelphia, PA; Detroit, MI; San Francisco, CA; Jacksonville, FL; Memphis, TN and Washington D.C.
-He was elected commissioner in 2006 and served as Vice Mayor for the City of Piperton, TN until late 2016, and is also a member of the Planning Commission.
+He was elected commissioner in 2006 and served as Vice Mayor for the City of Piperton, TN until late 2016, and is also a former member of the Planning Commission.
 Additionally, he is a member of the Technical Committee for the Memphis Area Rural Planning Organization and a member of the Fayette County Industrial Development Board.
 Mr. Davis serves as Chairman of the Board for Memphis Area Association of Governments (MAAG), an organization promoting and assisting in economic and community development in Fayette, Lauderdale, Tipton and Shelby counties in Tennessee, DeSoto County in Mississippi, and Crittenden County in Arkansas.

 Biography Commissioner Trotter graduated from Clemson Univ. in 1967 with a BS degree in Chemical Engineering and a Commission as a Lieutenant in the US Army.
 After serving a two year military commitment during the VietNam War, he worked for an international chemical company for 37 years at various locations in the US and in the Asia Pacific region, rising to the level of Plant Manager and Director of Operations.
 He retired in Portland Oregon in 2004 and moved to Piperton with his wife Barbara.
 After retiring he obtained licenses as a Real Estate Appraisal intern, and as a Real Estate Affiliate Broker in Tennessee and in Mississippi.
 He served as Chairman of the Piperton Industrial Development board for three years before being appointed to the position of Piperton Commissioner in 2010.